Last Updated on

 If you want an incredible adrenalin rush –

-“Be treated to aerobatic G-Forces, experience neck- numbing, adrenaline-inducing roller coaster of thrills 2000ft in the air above Sydney as your pilot gives you a taste of the G-forces Baron Manfred Von Richthofen himself may have experienced during air combat”.
+“Be treated to aerobatic G-Forces, experience a neck- numbing, adrenaline-inducing roller coaster of thrills 2000ft in the air above Sydney as your pilot gives you a taste of the G-forces Baron Manfred Von Richthofen himself may have experienced during air combat”.

 This must be the ultimate way to experience Sydney from the air!